 - Potential Cosponsors, if any (in and out of ACS)

-Please send the completed form to the PMSE Technical Programming Committee Members (email): Chad R. Snyder (NIST), Alexander Norman (ExxonMobil), and Jennifer L. Schaefer (Notre Dame).
+Please send this information in an email to the PMSE Technical Programming Committee Members (email): Chad R. Snyder (NIST) and Jennifer L. Schaefer (Notre Dame).

 Financial Sponsorship for PMSE Organizers

 PMSE funding is limited and early requests will get preference.
 The deadline for requesting funds is 30 days before the ACS meeting.
 PMSE funds are provided to defray registration costs and travel costs for invited speakers.
 These funds may not be used for speaker dinners, organizer travel expenses, and other miscellaneous items.
 PMSE may provide $500.00 per session up to $2,000.00 in total.
 These amounts may be reduced if there are a large number of requests.
 For PMSE awards that include travel support, PMSE will not provide amounts of over $1500 to awardees.